day8/re-frame-async-flow-fx/README.md

 Why the use of `dispatch-sync`, rather than `dispatch`?

-Well, `dispatch-sync` is convenient in this case because it ensures that `app-db` is synchronously initialised **before** we start mounting views (which subscribe to state).
+Well, `dispatch-sync` is convenient here because it ensures that `app-db` is synchronously initialised **before** we start mounting views (which subscribe to state).
 Using
 `dispatch` would work too, except it runs the handler **later**.
 So, we'd have to then code defensively in our subscriptions and views, guarding against having an uninitialised `app-db`.